bastman/azure-functions-kotlin/README.md

     - func002/function.json

     Note: your functions need to be whitelisted in host.json !
+    Note: in function.json, each binding needs an attribute "name". (value for attribute "name" can be anything?)

 4 - start a function app from distribution folder